sandialabs/Arcus/docs/Subnet.rst

 Creation
 --------

 There are a number of ways to instantiate a ``Subnet``.
-Your most likely candidates are direct construction with a ``new`` , the use of a static factory method on the ``Subnet`` class, or the use of sub-set of static factory methods that handle parsing of strings.
+Your most likely candidates are direct construction with a ``new``, the use of a static factory method on the ``Subnet`` class, or the use of sub-set of static factory methods that handle parsing of strings.
 Most of the factory methods have a "try" style safe alternative that will return a ``bool`` and *out* the constructed value.

 .. note:: Unless otherwise specified each creation technique is valid for both IPv4 and IPv6 subnetworks.

 constructor ``IPAddress lowAddress``, ``IPAddress highAddress``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To the most common ways to create a ``Subnet`` is to construct it via a ``IPAddress lowAddress`` and ``IPAddress highAddress``.
+The most common way to create a ``Subnet`` is to construct it via a ``IPAddress lowAddress`` and ``IPAddress highAddress``.
 This will construct the smallest possible ``Subnet`` that would contain both IP addresses.
 Typically, the address specified are the Network and Broadcast addresses (lower and higher bounds) but this is not necessary.

-Addresses *MUST* be the same address family (either ``InterNetwork`` or ``InterNetworkV6`` ).
+Addresses *MUST* be the same address family (either ``InterNetwork`` or ``InterNetworkV6``).

 .. code-block:: c#